pykale/transparentML/_sources/index.md

 ## Learning objectives [LOs]

-By the end of the course, we expect a learner can demonstrate the ability to
+By the end of the course, we expect a learner can demonstrate the ability to:

-- [LO1] understand the theoretical issues and wider context related to transparent machine learning systems and processes
+- [LO1] Understand the theoretical issues and wider context related to transparent machine learning systems and processes.

-- [LO2] understand the inner-working of a selected number of transparent machine learning algorithms with the capability of interpret the modelling process and the input-output relationships
+- [LO2] Understand the inner-working of a selected number of transparent machine learning algorithms with the capability of interpret the modelling process and the input-output relationships.

-- [LO3] deploy a practical implementation of transparent machine learning systems and processes in a real-world setting using Python libraries such as scikit-learn
+- [LO3] Deploy a practical implementation of transparent machine learning systems and processes in a real-world setting using Python libraries such as scikit-learn.

-- [LO4] visualise, interpret, and explain transparent machine learning systems and processes in a real-world setting to help stakeholders understand these systems and processes
+- [LO4] Visualise, interpret, and explain transparent machine learning systems and processes in a real-world setting to help stakeholders understand these systems and processes.
+- [LO5] Gain the skills to confidently apply machine learning to your area of work, regardless of your background.

 ## Target audience